-Special appreciation is expressed to the Armstrong County landowners and water users for allowing their wells to be measured by Department and Water District personnel.
+Special appreciation is expressed to the Potter and Oldham County landowners and water users for allowing their wells to be measured by Department and Water District personnel.
 This study could not have been accomplished without their cooperation and the records obtained from their wells.

-Special thanks are also expressed to the staff of the High Plains Underground Water Conservation District No. 1, Mr. A. Wayne Wyatt, manager, for providing records and consultation during the study.
+Special thanks are also expressed to the staff of the High Plains Underground Water Conservation District No. 1, Mr. A. Wayne Wyatt, manager, and to staff of the Panhandle Ground Water Conservation District No. 3, Mr. Felix W. Ryals, manager, for providing records and consultation during the study.

-Additionally, appreciation is expressed to several individuals for consultation and for review and comment on the methodology and techniques employed in this study: Mr. Frank A. Rayner, former manager of the High Plains Underground Water Conservation District No. 1; Dr. Donald Reddell, associate professor of Engineering, Texas A&M University; Mr. Leon New, irrigation specialist, Texas Agriculture Extension Service, Lubbock, Texas; Mr. Shelby Newman, superintendent, Texas Agricultural Experiment Station, Stephenville, Texas; Dr. C. C. Reeves, Jr., professor of Geosciences, Texas Tech University; and Dr. James Osborn, former chairman of the Department of Agricultural Economics, Texas Tech University.
+Additionally, appreciation is expressed to several individuals for consultation and for review and comment on the methodology and techniques employed in this study: Mr. Frank A. Rayner, former manager of the High Plains Underground Water Conservation District No. 1; Dr. Donald Reddell, associate professor of Engineering, Texas A&M University; Mr. Leon New, irrigation specialist, Texas Agriculture Extension Service, Lubbock, Texas; Mr. Shelby Newman, superintendent, Texas Agricultural Experiment Station, Stephenville, Texas; Dr. C. C. Reeves, Jr., professor of Geosciences, Texas - Tech University; and Dr. James Osborn, former chairman of the Department of Agricultural Economics, Texas Tech University.